 Good organizational design enables both ‘collective leadership capability’ and individual leadership, and results in effective communication flow, increased productivity, faster decisions made by those best placed to make them, shorter cycle times and increased innovation and adoption, and increased attraction and retention of talent.
 It also cuts costs by eliminating duplication and wasted effort and resources.
 It does not allow people to hide nor ‘politicians’ who are good at ‘managing upwards’ to claim others’ credit.
 It removes the stress of ‘all the accountability and no authority’— and it has immense potential to influence organizational behaviour and to drive results.

-If ‘first principles’ are used in organizational design and taught to executives and senior managers as part of leadership development, then the capability of the organization to continue to apply them as it evolves to face new challenges can be embedded; future change becomes less stressful and more effective — design remains optimal.
+When the principles of organizational design are learned by executives and senior managers as part of leadership development, then the capability of the organization to continue to apply them as it evolves to face new challenges can be embedded; future change becomes less stressful and more effective — design remains optimal.

 We will work with you to help you to:

 This major organization design, development and culture change programme was the subject of a full academic research project which proved its success and a significant return on investment.”
-Client
+Business Unit General manager

 I was sceptical about this ‘discipline’ —I thought it would make us rigid and inflexible.
 Instead it has been liberating.”
-Executive Client.
+Bank Division COO.